idgm5/linter/README.md

-# Linter
+# A style Linter for Ruby
-> A style Linter for ruby
+> This a captsone project for the Microverse Program, all the requirements have been included.

 ## Language
 - Ruby